Accenture/mercury-nodejs/EXAMPLES.md

 ## Event stream system

 Sending real-time events are great.
-We can now application with functions that are loosely coupled by events.
+We can now write application with functions that are loosely coupled by events.
 The functions communicate with each other not only in the same application memory but also across application instances in the network.
-For latter, you can select an event stream system that fits your use cases.
+For the latter, you can select an event stream system that fits your use cases.

 Mercury supports Kafka, Hazelcast, ActiveMQ and TIBCO out of the box.
 This platform abstraction means that your application does not need any library dependencies.
 You do not need to code according to specific event stream system API.